getbowtied/Hook-Me-Up/README.txt

 == Frequently Asked Questions ==

 = Will HookMeUp work with my theme? =

-Yes; HookMeUp should work with any WooCommerce compatible theme.
+Yes!
+HookMeUp should work with any WooCommerce Theme.
 Please note that themes may alter the original location of various WooCommerce hooks.
 If you run into any theme related issues you should reach out to theme author / theme support.

-= Where can I report bugs or contribute to the project? = Use the [HookMeUp GitHub Repository](https://github.com/getbowtied/Hook-Me-Up) to report issues or contribute to the plugin's development.
+= Where can I report bugs or contribute to the project? =

+Use the [HookMeUp GitHub Repository](https://github.com/getbowtied/Hook-Me-Up) to report issues or contribute to the plugin's development.

 = Which WooCommerce templates can I customize? =